Disorders of Sex Development

 This is called androgen insensitivity syndrome because male babies don’t respond to

 testosterone (androgens).
 This syndrome is inherited.
-It is caused by a problem with
+It's caused by a problem with

 a gene on the X chromosome.
 This problem is called X-linked recessive.
 Mothers who

-carry the gene have a 50% chance of having a son with the syndrome.
-Daughters of mothers
+carry the gene have a 1 in 2 chance of having a son with the syndrome.
+Daughters of

-who carry the gene have a 50% chance of being carriers of the gene.
+mothers who carry the gene have a 1 in 2 chance of being carriers of the gene.

 Children with this condition have:

-Children with this condition lack the enzyme 5-alpha reductase.
+Children with this condition lack an enzyme (5-alpha reductase).
 This enzyme is needed

 to help the male sex organs complete their development.
 This condition is inherited.